Your role in caregiving

 -

-If you’re not currently working as a caregiver and you apply for home care aide certification, the Department of Health will run a background check.
-They will let you know if you need to do anything further.
+- If you’re not currently working and you apply for home care aide certification, the Department of Health will run a background check.
+They will let you know if you need to take any additional steps.

-For information on what could disqualify you from working as a caregiver review this information on disqualifying crimes and negative actions.
+To understand what could disqualify someone from working as a caregiver, review the information on disqualifying crimes and negative actions.

 - What is an OCA number and do I need one?